 Lynn: In Memoriam MRSLAMIII

 As only a weekend journalist wannabe, I have never faced the responsibility of writing an obituary–and I am not going to attempt one now.
-I have no vital statistics to share don;t know year of birth, high school attended, community service, positions of employment.
-I have accepted, instead, the task of painting a picture in words of a woman whose life touched mine deeply.
+I have no vital statistics to share, don’t know year of birth, high school attended, community service, positions of employment.
+I have accepted, instead, the task of painting an impressionist picture in words of a woman whose life touched mine deeply.
 Like any other portraitist, I can present only my own subjective few–a few momentary images captured with pen and paper.
-And all the images I have to hare portray a woman of passion–many passions, strong passions, lasting passions.
+And all the images I have to share portray a woman of passion–many passions, strong passions, lasting passions.

 In my first view of Lynn Mehollin, she is sitting in the back pew on the left side of the church, breastfeeding the infant child who became in such a brief time the 7-year-old Phyllis.
 One of the passions that fueled Lynn’s fire was her advocacy of breastfeeding.
 As an ardent member of La Leche League. she boycotted Nestlé because the company donates infant formula to Third World countries.
 She was likewise passionate about abortion, childhood immunizations, and circumcision (opposed to them all).
 She insisted that her family abstain from beef to avoid mad cow disease.
 She sent out an endless stream of emails from MRSLAMIII@aol.com in support of her favorite social and political causes.
 In short, she made a lot of people squirm.

 Mostly, however, all those causes were born of one–Lynn’s passion for her children.
 She was created to be the mother of Sonny, Audrey, Brandt, and Phyllis.
 An in-your-face stay-at-home mom, Lynn directed all her energies toward rearing the family she loved.
 She clearly believed that her nurturing presence was more valuable than expensive gewgaws she might buy for the children if she had a job.
 And of course she was right.